 - The domain of your name (e.g., karlstolley.com belongs to the instructor) or, if privacy is a concern, the domain for your public alias

-- A plain-text editor capable of syntax highlighting; set up to use UTF-8/Unicode character encoding and Unix-style line endings (LF), entabbed with spaces (two spaces per tab)
+- A plain-text editor capable of syntax highlighting; set up to use UTF-8/Unicode character encoding and Unix-style line endings (LF), entabbed with spaces (two spaces per tab); Atom is a popular free and open-source choice

 - Firefox Developer Edition (free)